Nikolai Onoprienko: World War II

 In August 1941, Onoprienko became the commander of a rifle battalion of the 36th Rifle Brigade in the 16th Army.
 He fought in the Battle of Smolensk, the Vyazma Defensive Operation and the Battle of Moscow, in which he was wounded on 28 December.
 After leaving the hospital in February 1942, Onoprienko became commander of the 134th Rifle Brigade's mortar battalion on the Bryansk Front.
 On 20 September, he was awarded the Medal "For Courage".
 Promoted to major, he commanded the 74th Rifle Division's 78th Rifle Regiment from October.
 In February 1943, he reportedly distinguished himself during the Maloarkhangelsk Offensive, for which he was awarded the Order of the Red Banner on the 11th.

 Onoprienko became the commander of the 15th Rifle Division's 676th Rifle Regiment in April 1943 after being promoted to lieutenant colonel.
 On 10 June, he was awarded the Order of Alexander Nevsky.
 During the Battle of Kursk, the 676th was positioned on the northern end of the Kursk Bulge, on the boundary with the 81st Rifle Division.
 On 5 July, the regiment was attacked by German infantry from the 292nd Infantry Division supported by Ferdinand tank destroyers.
 The regiment was surrounded but was able to break out during the night and fought throughout 6 July.
 On the next day, the depleted regiment was withdrawn from the front.
 Onoprienko was awarded his second Order of the Red Banner for his leadership at Kursk.
 He continued to lead the 676th and fought in Operation Kutuzov in August.
 The regiment participated in the Chernigov-Pripyat Offensive in September and October and the Gomel-Rechitsa Offensive in November.
 During the Gomel-Rechitsa Offensive, Onoprienko was wounded on 7 November.
 After recovering, he returned to command of the regiment.

-In May 1944, Onoprienko became deputy commander for personnel of the 193rd Rifle Division.
+In May 1944, Onoprienko became deputy commander for combat units of the 193rd Rifle Division.
 In June 1944, he was transferred to command the 118th Guards Rifle Regiment of the 87th Guards Rifle Division.
 During Operation Bagration, the division was part of the attack on Baranovichi.
 Onoprienko led the 118th around the German flank and advanced into the city, allowing other Soviet divisions to push German troops out of Baranovichi.
 On 28 August, he was awarded the Order of Suvorov 3rd class for his leadership.
 In September and October, the regiment held on to the Serock bridgehead on the Vistula.